sacherjj/array_devices/README.md

 I only have 2 loads connected in this manner, but you should be able to connect as many as you want, until you reach a noise threshold due to cable lengths.
 Just make sure to set the addresses to unique values.

+Note: I am seeing some backfeeding from the pull up on the signal lines.
+This is causing the beeper on the secondary load to stay beeping when turned off.
+This is not a problem if all loads are powered around the same time.
+The best method to join loads would be multiple optoisolator pairs from one USB to RS232 TLL board.

 ## Talking to Multiple Loads